norcams/iaas/docs/security/secure-communication.rst

 From `OpenStack Security Guide\: Secure communication`_:

-  *There are a number of situations where there is a security requirement to assure the confidentiality or integrity of network traffic in an OpenStack deployment.
-This is generally achieved using cryptographic measures, such as the Transport Layer Security (TLS) protocol.*
+  *There are situations where there is a security requirement to assure the confidentiality or integrity of network traffic in an OpenStack deployment.
+This is generally achieved using cryptographic measures, such as the Transport Layer Security (TLS) protocol.

-Bottom line is that **all** endpoints, whether they are internal or external, should be secured with encryption.
-TLS is strongly preferred, due to recent published security vulnerabilities in SSL.
+   In a typical deployment all traffic transmitted over public networks is secured, but security best practice dictates that internal traffic must also be secured.
+It is insufficient to rely on security domain separation for protection.
+If an attacker gains access to the hypervisor or host resources, compromises an API endpoint, or any other service, they must not be able to easily inject or capture messages, commands, or otherwise affect the management capabilities of the cloud.

+   All domains should be secured with TLS, including the management domain services and intra-service communications.
+TLS provides the mechanisms to ensure authentication, non-repudiation, confidentiality, and integrity of user communications to the OpenStack services and between the OpenStack services themselves.

+   Due to the published vulnerabilities in the Secure Sockets Layer (SSL) protocols, we strongly recommend that TLS is used in preference to SSL, and that SSL is disabled in all cases, unless compatibility with obsolete browsers or libraries is required.*

 There are a number of services that need to be addressed: